scriptify/soundcycle/README.md

 __Note:__ If you have created something you want to share with other with Soundcycle, contact me (or issue a pull request) and I'll add it here.

-__Note:__ Until now I've just used and developed Soundcycle with the newer versions of Chrome.
+__Note:__ Until now I've just used and developed Soundcycle with newer versions of Chrome.
 Browser support is something which has to be clarified yet (if you look a the [TODO list](/TODOs.md)).
 So I can't guarantee that it will work in your favourite browser.
 The same applies to mobile devices.

 ## Motivation :runner:
 The motivation for this project is a really personal one.
 I am a passionate beatboxer and I was always fascinated about loopstations.
 But since loopstations aren't that cheap to afford and everyone of us has a pretty suitable piece of hardware at home (I mean your computer) I thought: "Hey, why don't I try to create one myself?"